marcoamadeo/Wandome/README.md

 # Wandome
-Web App for Wondome in material design using API using Html, Css, Javascript, Jquery.
+Web App for Wondome in material design using API for data Made with: Html, Css, Javascript, Jquery.

 # Simple screen
 Here you can see a simple screen with the button at the bottom page with two option: star (prefered items); statistics (compare items)